hirosystems/stacks-subnets/docs/getting-started.md

 We also want to be able to deposit an asset into the subnet.
 To do this, we will write another script to call the `deposit-nft-asset` function on the layer-1 subnet contract.
-Like the NFT minting script, this script will take just one
+Like the NFT minting script, this script takes just one
 argument: the user's current account nonce.

 _deposit.js_